DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.AgileDC.md

 Note:
 - This is Gene Kim's consolidation of the ideals that effective organizations strive for.
 - I really like these as lenses for focusing on different aspects of the work system.
-- 🔬 They apply to various levels: micro to macro. 🔭
 - **These are presented as a response to what has come before: the default American corporation.**

 ## Not Ideal